How to fix Mac not turning on after macOS Big Sur update?

 Step 4: Choose Erase, complete name, format, scheme, and then click Erase to reformat it.

-Step 5: Return to macOS Utilities window in Recovery Mode, and select "Reinstall macOS".
+Step 5: Return to macOS Utilities window in macOS Recovery mode, and select "Reinstall macOS".

 Step 6: Choose the erased Mac hard disk and follow the wizard to complete the installation.

-Step 7: Reboot your Mac and then check if your Mac computer can boot.
+Step 7: Reboot your Mac and then check if your Mac can boot.